pau1a/Arklowdun/docs/pets/ui.md

 * Rows are focusable (`role="listitem"`, `tabIndex` default from DOM).
 Arrow keys within the row editor move focus naturally via standard form controls.
 * Search input has `aria-label="Search pets"` for screen readers.
 * Banner updates set `aria-label="Pets banner"` and toggle `aria-hidden` appropriately.
+* Keyboard shortcuts for delete actions (`Cmd/Ctrl+Backspace`, `Cmd/Ctrl+Shift+Backspace`) remain behind a developer flag and are tracked in the rollout checklist before enabling by default.

+## 10. Delete flows

+* **Card menu actions:** the `⋯` overflow renders `Delete` and, when `ENABLE_PETS_HARD_DELETE` resolves true, `Delete Permanently`.
+The two buttons are separated by a divider and mirror the detail toolbar.
+* **Soft delete:** `Delete` opens a confirmation modal (“Delete {name}?
+You can restore from Trash.”).
+On confirm we call `petsRepo.delete()`, optimistically remove the pet from the virtualised list, cancel reminder timers, and raise an info toast with a 10 second “Restore” action.
+Undo invokes `petsRepo.restore()`, reinserts the cached pet at its previous index, reschedules reminders, and logs `ui.pets.restored`.
+* **Hard delete:** `Delete Permanently` requires typing the pet’s name (or ID if unnamed) before enabling confirmation.
+Successful confirmation logs `ui.pets.delete_hard_confirmed`, calls `petsRepo.deleteHard()`, closes any open detail view, and emits a success toast without undo.
+Failures surface errors and keep the card visible.
+* **Detail parity:** `PetDetailView` exposes the same buttons in a right-aligned toolbar.
+They dispatch the shared handlers and close the detail view after a delete succeeds.
+* **Telemetry:** the UI emits `ui.pets.delete_soft_clicked`, `ui.pets.deleted_soft`, `ui.pets.restore_clicked`, `ui.pets.restored`, `ui.pets.delete_hard_clicked`, `ui.pets.delete_hard_confirmed`, `ui.pets.deleted_hard`, and failure variants.
+These align with the IPC commands documented in `docs/pets/ipc.md`.
+* **Guardrails:** hard delete availability remains feature-flagged, the undo window expires automatically, and file cleanup is best-effort—DB deletion still commits even if vault removal fails.